Our Research

-The role of the digital in governing adaptation to climate change is surprisingly underexplored and undertheorised in interdisciplinary scholarship on the governance and politics of adaptation.
+The role of the digital in governing adaptation to climate change has been surprisingly underexplored and undertheorised in interdisciplinary scholarship on the governance and politics of adaptation.

-To fill this gap, the project (funded the Leverhulme Trust) develops a novel theoretically driven and empirically grounded research programme that combines a justice angle on climate adaptation with decolonial approaches to the digital.
+To fill this gap, the project (funded the Leverhulme Trust, grant number RPG-2020-200) developed a novel theoretically driven and empirically grounded research programme that combines a justice angle on climate adaptation with decolonial approaches to the digital.

-The project will develop a critical analytical framework and investigate digital climate change adaptation initiatives empirically, via a global mapping of discourses and practices and a case study in rural India.
+The project developed a critical analytical framework and investigated digital climate change adaptation initiatives empirically, via a global mapping of discourses and practices and a case study in Bihar, in rural India.

 Scope and Aims